haevg-rz/LearnToCode/Examples/JsonConfigFiles/README.md

 }
 ```

 Notice that we use a `List<User>`.
-This is necessary, since there are multp0le users in our JSON file.
+This is necessary, since there are multiple users in our JSON file.
 Also, the JSON keys must match your class properties *exactly*, but they are not case-sensitive.

 In the next step, please install the `Newtonsoft.Json` NuGet package.
 This package provides two easy-to-use static methods to serialize objects into JSON string *and* unserialize JSON strings (which JSON files are, essentially) into objects.